Dutch Brigade (Peninsular War): Ocaña and counter-guerrilla warfare

-On 18 November, Chassé, ordered to march overnight with the Dutch brigade and the Polish cavalry from Aranjuez to Ocaña, arrived at daybreak.
+On 18 November, Chassé, ordered to march overnight with the Dutch Brigade and the Polish cavalry from Aranjuez to Ocaña, arrived at daybreak.
 There, Areizaga's army was already deployed across the plain.
 The Spanish army had 50,000 men (though they were very fatigued after their forced marches of the previous days); the French and allies had about 30,000.
 Marshal Soult was in command of the French with King Joseph observing.
 Soult's opening move was an assault by the French left wing, consisting of Polish, German and Dutch troops, on the Spanish right.
-However, the Spaniards anticipated this move and launched a frontal assault that drove the French allies back to the French division-Girard behind them.
-The Spanish artillery fired over the heads of its own troops and caused many casualties in the division-Leval.
+However, the Spaniards anticipated this move and launched a frontal assault that drove the French allies back to Girard's division, behind them.
+The Spanish artillery fired over the heads of its own troops and caused many casualties in Leval's division.
 Many horses, including Trip's, were killed, hampering his batteries of horse-artillery.
-However, the division-Leval managed to re-form and advance against the hail of Spanish fire.
+However, Leval's division managed to re-form and advance against the Spanish fire.
 Colonel Von Pfaffenrath, commander of the two Dutch battalions, led the advance in the first line of the troops.
 He was accompanied by the Dutch surgeons who helped the wounded as best they could; one surgeon, Jacobsen, was killed; another, Dieudonné, though severely wounded, continued to serve.

-General Leval was wounded and General Chassé assumed command of the division.
+With General Leval wounded, General Chassé assumed command of the division.
 The allied soldiers managed to infiltrate the ranks of the Spanish infantry, and man-to-man fights ensued which put the Spaniards on the defensive.
 French artillery prevented the Spanish infantry from rallying, and they broke after Polish lancers took them in the flank.
-A general Spanish rout ensued.
-Many Spanish soldiers were killed by French and allied cavalry.
+A general Spanish rout ensued, with many Spanish soldiers being killed by French and allied cavalry.
 Many others were taken prisoner after their flight was cut short by the French 1st Corps, which had not taken part in the battle, but had just crossed the Tagus.
 More than 14,000 Spanish soldiers surrendered.
 The German division was praised extensively by the French command.
 Marshal Sébastiani, in a speech to Chassé, was highly complimentary, especially of the Dutch artillerists.
 Trip was knighted with the Legion of Honour, and a number of Dutch officers were mentioned in dispatches.
 The Dutch brigade suffered relatively heavy casualties, with 82 killed and 89 wounded.